the main Central Park Church of Christ page.

 Such a book is most assuredly unwieldy.
 Which explains why information that needed to be accessed on a regular basis was written out on a scroll that was folded like a fan as a "pugillares membranei" (Latin for 'small written pages' a type of parchment book used by the Apostle Paul), or sometimes single sheets of that were then sewn, or in some cases, glued together with whatever adhesive was available, to make something we would call a 'book'.
 Nobody knows with any certainty when that was first done.
 The Chinese have in their archives books that are sheets of bamboo sewn together from in the "Jian ce" style from several hundred years BC.
 Greek and Roman texts bound in this way are known from around the time of Christ.

-So it very possible that John interpreted what he saw in heaven as both the common scroll, and, later in Revelation, as a 'bound book', and did so accurately, and the people who read his work recognized the terms he used for what they were.
+So it likely that what John saw in heaven as both the common scroll, and, later in Revelation, as a 'bound book', were scrolls and books, and the people who read his work recognized the terms he used for what they were when he relayed the information.
 They would also know why a scroll was closed with seals of wax or other similar substance to keep it from unrolling before it was to be read by whoever it was for.

-Contrary to popular misinformation, Johannes Gutenberg (1400 - 1468) did NOT “invent the book”.
+Contrary to popular misinformation, Johannes Gutenberg (1400 - 1468) did NOT "invent the book".
 He also did not invent movable type, that had been around in various forms for about 400 years when he was born.
-He was, however, the first European to go into business using it, and he did improve the entire process to make it practical, and began mass production of books.
+He was, however, the first known European to be successful in the printing business using it, as he did improve the entire process with metal movable type to make it practical, and began mass production of books that more people could afford and read.
+Such as his famous edition of the Latin Bible, the Vulgate translated by Saint Jerome around 400 AD.

 End Tangent.